jackwilliambell/SquidSpace.js/docs/packfile-specification.md

 Each placement command consists of the following objects:

 1. "placer" – (string; required) – the placement algorithm to use

+1. "place-name" – (string; required) – A unique name within the Layout Area, used to identify all instances of this placement

 2. "doc" – (string; optional) – documentation for the placement command, use to describe what the placement is for